 1. Purpose of policy

-This policy is to promote the highest ethical standards in the University’s human research.
-The policy aims to assist researchers to consider their ethical responsibilities with regards to the design and conduct of their research, and to clearly articulate the responsibilities of those involved in the ethical review and related protocols.
+1.1 The purpose of this policy and its associated procedure is to facilitate the design and conduct of excellent research that adheres to the national human research ethics values and principles.
+It aims to assist researchers to consider their ethical responsibilities with regards to the design and conduct of their research, to guide researchers in the correct ethical review pathways, to inform the University community of institutional responsibilities regarding human ethics, and to articulate the responsibilities of those involved in the ethical review and related protocols.

 2. Policy scope and application

-This policy applies to all USC staff and students who conduct human research under the auspices of the University.
+1.2 This policy applies to all staff and students who conduct human research under the auspices of the University.
 It also applies to the USC Human Research Ethics Committee (USC HREC) and all staff involved in the ethical review of proposed research and related protocols.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to its effectiveness.

-USC HREC means the University of the Sunshine Coast Human Research Ethics Committee.
+USC HREC: the University of the Sunshine Coast Human Research Ethics Committee.
 The HREC terms of reference and operating guidelines have been developed in accordance with the National Statement.
 The USC HREC plays an important role in the University's human research ethics arrangements, but is not solely responsible for the efficient, timely and quality operation of those arrangements, as this is also a key function of the Office of Research.

 5.2 The principles and guidance material must be used in a thoughtful and project-specific manner, which is relevant for the research topic, potential participant pool, risks and ethical sensitivities.